Mozambique’s Hidden Debt Scandal

 MAM Project (provider PISB) - maintenance, repair and assembling sites for vessels of ProIndicus & EMATUM deals. - vessel components to be delivered by PISB

-scroll to contentsFilipe Nyusi: current President of Mozambique, Defence Minister during time of alleged corruption
+contentsFilipe Nyusi: current President of Mozambique, Defence Minister during time of alleged corruption

 Armando Emilio Guebuza: Mozambican President at the time